rizwanniazigroupdocs/aspose-words-cloud-dotnet/README.md

 **Images:** JPEG, PNG, BMP, SVG, TIFF, EMF
 **Others:** PCL

-## Getting Started with Aspose.Words Cloud SDK for .Net
+## Getting Started with Aspose.Words Cloud SDK for .NET

-Firstly, create an account at [Aspose for Cloud](https://dashboard.aspose.cloud/#/apps) to get your application information and free quota to use the API.
+First create an account at [Aspose for Cloud](https://dashboard.aspose.cloud/) and get your application information.
+Next,  execute `Install-Package Aspose.Words-Cloud` from Package Manager Console in Visual Studio to fetch & reference the SDK in your project.
+If you already have the package and wish to upgrade it, please execute `Update-Package Aspose.Words-Cloud` to get the latest version.

 #### Install Aspose.Words-Cloud via NuGet